|Guide||♦||6 Triplogs||0 Topics|

 Listen to your Ranger

 We met at the Visitor Center at 08:45 hours on Saturday.
 Our group had the maximum of 11 people.
-The two Rangers gave us a briefing on Leave No Trace ("LNT") ethics, then drove us to a trailhead.
+The two rangers gave us a briefing on Leave No Trace ("LNT") ethics, then drove us to a trailhead.
 We were not allowed to take GPS units or hiking sticks.
 They do not want GPS coordinates revealed that might compromise an archeologic dig.
-This high desert environment is fragile and metal hiking pole tips will cause damage that can't be corrected.
-By limiting the number and timing of trips, they conserve the ecology of the areas such that the areas can heal between seasons.
+This high desert environment is fragile.
+Metal hiking pole tips will cause damage that can't be corrected.
+By limiting the number and timing of trips, they conserve the areas' ecology so areas can heal between seasons.

-On Saturday we hiked a circuitous route of approximately 8 miles and visited several ruins.
-We stopped often for side excursions and this 8 mile hike took 6 hours.
+On Saturday, we hiked a circuitous route of approximately 8 miles and visited several ruins.
+We often stopped for side excursions, and this 8-mile hike took 6 hours.
 We learned the difference between prehistoric and historic sites.
-We learned the difference between female Hogans and male hogans.
-We got to our campground in late afternoon and set up camp.
-The Rangers then took us to Crack in Rock.
-We learned the legend behind Crack In Rock and it is awesome.
-I won't reveal the secret in this trip description.
+We learned about the difference between female Hogans and male hogans.
+We got to our campground in the late afternoon and set up camp.
+The rangers then took us to Crack in Rock.
+We learned the legend behind Crack In Rock, and it is fantastic.
+I won't reveal the secret.
 No technical climbing was involved, but if you are afraid of climbing or heights, this may not be a trip for you.

 We sat around the campfire ring and talked before turning in.

 We broke camp and hit the trail by 08:00hours.
-Sunday is a different circuitous hike.
-Saturday is Ruins day with some petroglyphs.
-Sunday is Petroglyphs day with some ruins.
-We hiked for about a half hour then dropped our packs and hiked to a couple of mesas to look at petroglyphs.
-The lead Ranger had encyclopedic knowledge of these petroglyphs and helped us explore the meanings.
+Sunday was a different circuitous hike.
+Saturday was Ruins day with some petroglyphs, and Sunday was Petroglyphs day with some ruins.
+We hiked for about a half-hour, then dropped our packs and hiked to a couple of mesas to look at petroglyphs.
+The lead ranger had encyclopedic-knowledge of these petroglyphs and helped us explore the meanings.
 Subtle differences were explained.
 Some non-technical climbing was involved.
-The Rangers kept us out of sensitive areas that have not yet been fully excavated.
+The rangers kept us out of sensitive areas that have not yet been fully excavated.
 We stopped several times for side excursions.
 We saw numerous interesting features created by erosion.

 We arrived back at the trailhead by late afternoon.
-We debriefed, filled out evaluations and went back to the Visitors Center and our vehicles.
+We debriefed, filled out evaluations, and went back to the Visitors Center and our vehicles.
 You can only do this trip once every three years.
-I hope to be back.
+I hope to return.